bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/coinjoin-done-right:-the-onchain-offchain-mix-and-anti-sybil-with-riddles.md

 That's the first point.
 What are the other possible advantages to this structure?

-Audience: You don't even know when the tree starts or stops.
+[Audience]: You don't even know when the tree starts or stops.

 ### Comparison with CoinJoin
-#### Transaction graph
-Adam Gibson continues ...

 Excellent, yeah.
-This is, I think, the thing that I like the most about it and that's why if I can convince my mouse to work, I do that and then I do that.
+The thing that I like the most about it and that's why if I can convince my mouse to work, I do that and then I do that.
 Excuse me for the low quality here, but this was Like the picture (Transaction graph) I used to illustrate the start of my blog post about this topic.
 This is a bit more advanced than the blog, but you know, it's the same thing.
 So you know, there's some things happening in a bunch of transactions that are connected, but they're just part of this huge transaction graph on the blockchain.